interzonedev/service-versioning-demo/README.md

 `<method> [<timestamp>] <message part 1> [<message part 2>...]` where the method is either `print` or `println`, timestamp is either `true` or `false` and the message parts are arbitrary stings

-Entering `quit` exits the client for both versions.
+Entering "quit" exits the client for both versions.

 ### Version Determination